 With the introduction of IPv6, all companies alike have started migrating to the newer IPv6 protocol.

 Many of the IPv4 addresses that are transferred legacy address space sold by corporations and organizations.
 As most think that space is declining, it is the exact opposite as this is actually helping to redistribute IPv4 block allocations.

 However, transferred legacy addresses represent only a small percentage of the total existing legacy address space.
-With no central marketplace to connect buyers and sellers and no governance on the process, businesses with available space continue to sit on their available space.
+With no central marketplace to connect people looking to buy IPv4 and sellers and no governance on the process, businesses with available space continue to sit on their available space.
 Brokers and lawyers have opened up those communication channels making it easier for buyers and sellers to facilitate sales.

-Most likely, in the future, we will see more legacy address holders selling their unused IPv4 addresses on the market.
+Most likely, in the future, we will see more legacy address holders selling IPv4 addresses on the market.